-Eligibility criteria for the Fulbright Specialist Program is determined by the J. William Fulbright Foreign Scholarship Board and the U.S. Department of State, Bureau of Educational and Cultural Affairs.
+Eligibility criteria for the Fulbright Specialist Program are determined by the J. William Fulbright Foreign Scholarship Board and the U.S. Department of State, Bureau of Educational and Cultural Affairs.
 A full list of eligibility requirements from the J. William Fulbright Foreign Scholarship Board can be found here.

 Basic Eligibility Requirements